jonmuh/raumschiffspiel/README.md

 # spaceships-game

-This project is a sample game project that is part of my class in school.
-Its a simple 2D game developed in Java Swing that contains a galaxy, and some spaceships, planets, capitains, and so on...
+This project is a sample game project that is part of my class in school.\
+It is a simple terminal based application developed in Java that contains a single galaxy, and some spaceships, planets, capitains, and so on...\
+\
+In the future a GUI might be added to display the game outside of the terminal.\